 - By default, Qube! will not retry failed frames.
 So set the "Retry frame/instance" value to 3 or 5, to get 3 or 5 retries before it gives up.
 Related to that, the default wait between retries is zero seconds, which is typically not useful.
-Set the "Retry Work Delay" to a value like 5 or 10 to allow machines time to recover from temporary problems such as network errors. - Make sure the correct version of VRED is set, especially if you are submitting from one version but expecting to pick up jobs on another.
+Set the "Retry Work Delay" to a value like 5 or 10 to allow machines time to recover from temporary problems such as network errors. - Make sure the correct version and location of the Clarisse installation is set, especially if you are submitting from one version but expecting to pick up jobs on another.